opengovsg/ts-template/README.md

 Commit messages follow [conventional commits](https://conventionalcommits.org/).
 This is enforced by commitlint, when pushing to remote branch.

+### Commitizen
+[Commitizen](https://github.com/commitizen/cz-cli) has been installed as a convenience for writing conventional commit messages, via `npm run cz`.
+This may be removed to minimise project dependencies.

 ## Commit Hooks
 Husky is used in tandem with:

 - lint-staged to ensure files are linted on commit
 - commitlint to ensure commits adhere to convention on push

 The pre-push hook will interfere on initial push since commitlint uses the remote branch as the lower bound in the commit range to inspect,